Questia Online Library

 Questia was an online commercial digital repository of books and articles that had an academic orientation, with a particular emphasis on books and journal articles in the humanities and social sciences.
 All the text in all the Questia books and articles were available to subscribers; the site also included integrated research tools.
-As of December 21, 2020, it ceased operations.
+It was founded in 1998 and ceased operations in December 2020.

 Company history

 Questia, based in Chicago, Illinois, was founded in 1998 and purchased by Gale, part of Cengage Learning, in January 2010.

 Service

-Questia offered some information free of charge, including several public domain works, publication information, tables of contents, the first page of every chapter, Boolean searches of the contents of the library, and short bibliographies of available books and articles on some 6500 topics.
+Questia offered some information free of charge, including several public domain works, publication information, tables of contents, the first page of every chapter, Boolean searches of the contents of the library, and short bibliographies of available books and articles on some 6,500 topics.

 Questia did not sell ownership to books or ebooks, but rather sold monthly or annual subscriptions that allowed temporary online reading access to all 94000+ books, and 14 million + journal, magazine, and newspaper articles in their collection.
 The books were selected by academic librarians as credible, authoritative works in their respective areas.
 The librarians also compiled about 7000 reference bibliographies on frequently researched topics.
 The library was strongest in books and journal articles in the social sciences and humanities, with many older historical texts.
 Original pagination was maintained.
 The Questia service also featured tools to automatically create citations and bibliographies, helping writers to properly cite the materials.

 A limitation to the Questia library was that new additions were available in a "beta" version only.
 Unlike Questia's earlier publications, these prevented users from copying text directly from the website, although one page from the publications could be printed free of charge.
 A charge was made for printing a range of pages.